mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     In addition to the left/right arrow keys, several key combinations are provided using the ``accesskey`` HTML feature.
-    The way to use these keyboard shortcuts depends on the browser and its platform, typically involving holding the :kbd:`Alt` key, often combined with the :kbd:`Shift` or the :kbd:`Control` key.
+    The way to use these keyboard shortcuts depends on the browser and the operating system, typically involving holding the :kbd:`Alt` key, often combined with the :kbd:`Shift` or the :kbd:`Control` key.
     For details, see e.g. MDN__.